Cost of Living in South Korea for Indian Students in 2026

 View More

-Cost of Housing in South Korea
+Cost of Accommodations in South Korea for Students

 • University dorms- These are the most budget-friendly options for international students in South Korea.
 The monthly cost of renting university dorms ranges from ₩ 350,000 to ₩ 800,000